-1.2 Overview of the LP Community Development District
+1.2 Overview of the Lakeside at Indian River Community Development District

-The District is designed to provide public infrastructure, services, and facilities along with operation and maintenance of the same to a master planned mixed-use development currently anticipated to contain a total of approximately 913 residential dwelling units and 208,900 square feet of commercial/office space, all within the boundaries of the District.
-Tables 1 and 2 under Section 5.0 detail the anticipated improvements and ownership/maintenance responsibilities the proposed District is anticipated to construct, operate and maintain.
+The District is designed to provide public infrastructure, services, and facilities, along with operation and maintenance of the same, to a master planned residential development currently anticipated to contain a total of approximately 320 residential dwelling units, all within the boundaries of the District.
+Tables 1 and 2 under Section 5.0 detail the improvements and ownership/maintenance responsibilities the proposed District is anticipated to construct, operate and maintain.